-Tara Mergener, a veteran broadcast journalist whose resume includes more than a decade of experience as a network correspondent, has joined Gordon Collier, Rusty Garrett and Ed Sorensen as co-anchor of KWTX's top-rated News 10 at Ten.
+Tara Mergener, a veteran broadcast journalist whose resume includes more than a decade of experience as a network correspondent, has joined Gordon Collier, Rusty Garrett and Troy Hein as co-anchor of KWTX's top-rated News 10 at Ten.
 Tara will also serve as executive producer of evening newscasts.

 For the past decade, Mergener has been based in Washington, D.C., working as a freelance correspondent for CBS News, CBS Entertainment, CNN and Hearst-Argyle Television.

 "KWTX is continually looking to elevate our newscasts, especially when it comes to covering the breaking news that has an impact on our viewers' daily lives.
 We believe Tara is the perfect fit to continue to push us in the right direction," said KWTX-TV News Director Mikel Lauber.